Motorola Edge 30 Neo, the proof: beyond the color (purple) there is more-breakinglatest.news-Breaking Latest News

 The specimen we tested for about twenty days is purple (indeed, Very Peri), a color that thanks to the new iPhone has received a surge in popularity.
 Under the body there is a Snapdragon 695 5G processor: it is the same as the Poco X4 Pro 5G, but here it seemed more performing, perhaps also thanks to the 8 GB of RAM.
 The weight is really low (157 grams detected in the test phase) and the display is a 6.28 “OLED with refresh up to 120 Hz.

 The cameras rear are two: the sensor of the main one is 64 MP and has optical stabilization, while the second is a 13 MP ultra-wide angle.
-There battery it is 4020 mAh, supports wireless charging and in the box there is a 68W fast power supply.
+There battery it is 4020 mAh, supports wireless charging and in the box there is a fast 68W power supply (plus a pair of earphones).

 How’s the Motorola Edge 30 Neo doing